 You can increase the spiciness of these spicy fried pickles by adding additional cayenne pepper.
 Looking to lower the heat?
 Opt for generic paprika instead of cayenne (not hot paprika), or a mix of the two.
 It’ll provide a much more subtle tickle.
 This is a good option if there is any concern for a family-friendly level of spiciness.

-Now if you want a true step up in heat, skip the spicy fried pickles and try our fried jalapeño slices instead.
+Now if you want a true step up in heat, skip this spicy fried pickles recipe and try our fried jalapeño slices instead.
 Jalapeño peppers are a very eatable medium heat, though, of course, you lose the delicious dill pickle tang you get here.
 Or if you want something a little sweet down the same path as these recipes, try cowboy candy (a.k.a. candied jalapeños).
 They make a good post-meal fiery snack for spicy food fans.

 - Line a baking pan with a double layer of paper towels.